hamavid/gitcommit/src/sightseeing.md

 	<img src="./images/sam.jpg" alt="seattle_art_museum" class="image">
 	<div class="middle">
 		<div class="text">
-			<p>There are a ton of museums in Seattle to cater to all (well, most) tastes. <a href="http://www.seattleartmuseum.org/" target="_blank">Seattle Art Museum</a>, <a href="http://www.seattleartmuseum.org/visit/asian-art-museum" target="_blank">Asian Art Museum</a> (has been closed for renovation, but should be open in the fall), <a href="https://henryart.org/" target="_blank">Henry Art Gallery</a>, and the <a href="https://www.burkemuseum.org/" target="_blank">Burke museum</a> are only a few we can think of.
-Check out <a href="https://www.thestranger.com/visitors-guide/2017/05/10/25131756/the-strangers-guide-to-the-best-places-to-see-art-in-seattle" target="_blank">The Stranger's</a> guide for more suggestions!</p>
+			<p>There are a ton of museums in Seattle to cater to all (well, most) tastes.
+[Seattle Art Museum](http://www.seattleartmuseum.org/), [Asian Art Museum](http://www.seattleartmuseum.org/visit/asian-art-museum) (has been closed for renovation, but should be open in the fall), [Henry Art Gallery](https://henryart.org/), [The Frye](https://fryemuseum.org/), and the [Burke museum](https://www.burkemuseum.org/) are only a few we can think of.
+Check out [The Stranger's guide](https://www.thestranger.com/visitors-guide/2017/05/10/25131756/the-strangers-guide-to-the-best-places-to-see-art-in-seattle) for more suggestions!</p>
 		</div>
 	</div>
 </div>